Registration and Login

 See a trial version of ALEKS, to gain limited access to that resource.

-It is your responsibility to read all test policies and review testing material prior to taking the test.
+It is your responsibility to read all test policies prior to taking the test.

-How long will a placement assessment take to complete once I start?
+How long will a placement test take to complete once I start?

-Placement assessments require approximately 90 minutes to complete, but the amount of time will vary by student.
-There will be a maximum of 30 questions.
+Placement assessments require approximately 90 minutes to complete, but the amount of time needed can vary.
+There is a maximum of 30 questions.
+Plan to take your time so you do as well as possible.

 May I use a calculator while using ALEKS?